sit-2021-int214/021-Worldwide-Blockbusters-2019-1977/assignment/HW2_groupid.md

 ### Answer
 ```
 18.66907
+ # The average of span of writing hand is 18.66907.
+From survey table, it has NA values.
+   So we use "na.rm" argument for remove NA values.
 ```
 -----------------------------------------------------------------------------------------------------------------------
-## 7. How often do most students exercise ?
+## 7. How often do students exercise ?
 ```
 Mode(survey[,8])